ninotsanka/credential-recovery1/README.md

 </p>

 <p>
-Under <b>Licensing</b> make sure to check the box for "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights."
+<b>1.5</b>Under <b>Licensing</b> make sure to check the box for "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights."
 Leave the remaining defaults and select the <b>Review + create</b> button at the bottom of the page.
 </p>
 <br />